Soringa whiting: Description

 The smelt-whitings are all very similar in their body morphology and external anatomy, with the Soringa whiting no exception.
 The species has a slightly compressed, elongate body tapering toward the terminal mouth, with a concave-up dorsal profile and a straight ventral profile.
 The maximum reported size for the Soringa whiting is 15 cm.

 The fin anatomy is highly useful for identification purposes, with the species having 11 spines in the first dorsal fin, with one spine and 21 soft rays on the second dorsal fin.
 The anal fin has two spines with 22 soft rays posterior to the spines.
 The pectoral fins have 15-16 soft rays while the ventral fin consists of a single spine and 5 soft rays.
 Lateral line scales and cheek scales are also distinctive, with Soringa whiting possessing 64 to 68 lateral line scales and cheek scales positioned in 2 rows, the upper cycloid and the lower ctenoid.
 The rest of the body is covered in ctenoid scales.
 The amount of vertebrae is also diagnostic, having 34 in total.
-The swimbladder is the major distinguishing feature, being lancolate with a single median finger like extensions and a pair of recurved anterior extensions each side.
+The swimbladder is the major distinguishing feature, being lanceolate with a single median finger like extensions and a pair of recurved anterior extensions each side.
 There is a single post coelomic extension, and a central blind tubular duct arising in on the ventral side of the swimbladder.

 The Soringa whiting is a gray brown on the dorsal and upper flanks, becoming paler laterally, while the lower flanks and ventral surface are a milky white.
 Small discrete black spots populate the anterior dorsal fin membrane, becoming more numerous toward the anterior half of the fin.
 The soft dorsal fin has a continuous grey band, running parallel to and close to the anterior edge of each ray.
 The membrane of the anal fin has similar black dots to the dorsal, but to a lesser extent.
 The pectoral fin and ventral fins are golden to hyaline while the caudal fin is hyaline with black dots.